cmtan-2000/CI_Project-python/README.md

-Before run project, please create the virtual environment in this root project,
+Before run project, please create the virtual environment in this root project using terminal ,

 python3 -m venv .venv